Julie Raasch

 Winter Lecture Series

-In the long, winter months of January and February BMAP hosts a series of three lectures presented by conservation professionals, storytellers, advocates, or educators.
+In the long, winter months of February and March BMAP hosts a series of three lectures presented by conservation professionals, storytellers, advocates, or educators.
 Though the themes or topics vary, they all help illuminate our shared dedication and connection to the Southwestern WI landscape.

 Upcoming Events